The Law Support Office can help with any questions about your course of study.

 Enquiries about the administration or assessment of a particular unit should be directed to the unit co-ordinator.

 Questions of an academic nature, such as selection of optional units and overloads, should be directed to the Associate Dean of the Faculty.
-Appointments to see the Associate Dean can be made at the Law Student Office or telephone (+61 8) 6488 2945.
+Appointments to see the Associate Dean can be made at the Law Support Office or telephone (+61 8) 6488 2945.